hitchyjs/hitchyjs.org/source/extensions/shutdown.md

 This method is expected to implement counterpart to `initialize()` described before.

-On properly shutting down hitchy application it first closes all open client connections.
+On properly shutting down Hitchy application it first closes all open client connections.
 After that it shuts down application by notifying all extensions in reverse dependency-based order using this optionally provided API method.
 Due to reversing order of extension processing any extension that was initialized last on bootstrap gets shut down first now.

 #### Profile